-Snow cover samples were collected from 2 stations (the Laohugou and Koktokay) (Fig. 1) and 138 snow survey locations once in the TP and the Northern Xinjiang (Zhang et al., 2018a; Zhong et al., 2019, 2021).
-The Koktokay Snow Station at the headwater of the Irtysh River was selected as the fixed-point site, which is located in the Kayiertesi river basin, the first tributary of the Irtysh river.
-The Kayiertesi river basin is in the southern Altai Mountains in China, covering 2365 km2.
-Seasonally frozen soil and permafrost are widely spread in the basin, and the basin is rich in vegetation (39.2% vegetation coverage in 2014) (Zhang et al., 2016).
+Snow cover samples were collected from 2 stations (the Laohugou and Koktokay) (Fig. 1) and 138 snow survey locations once in the TP and the northern Xinjiang (Zhang et al., 2018a; Zhong et al., 2019, 2021).
+The Koktokay Snow Station at the headwater of the Irtysh River is selected as the fixed-point site, which is located in the Kayiertesi River basin, the first tributary of the Irtysh River.
+The Kayiertesi River basin is in the southern Altai Mountains in China, covering $2365 \text{ km}^2$ .
+Seasonally frozen soil and permafrost are widely spread in the basin, and the basin is rich in vegetation (39.2 % vegetation coverage in 2014) (Zhang et al., 2016).
 The land surface is generally covered by forest in the shade and semi-shade and by grassland and shrubs on the sunny and semi-sunny slopes (Zhang et al., 2016).
 The lowest air temperature is below -45 °C in winter.
 Average annual maximum snow depth exceeds 1 m (Zhang et al., 2014).
-Floods in the river basin are due to rain-onsnow events, originating from the combination of rapidly melting snow and intense precipitation.
-There were 27 locations for snow cover sampling distributed in the southern TP, 10 in the central TP, and 10 from one glacial river basin (Laohugou region in the northern TP) (Zhang et al., 2018a).
-There were 91 surveyed locations distributed across Northern Xinjiang.
-Among them, 11 sampling locations were selected during the whole snow season, including 5 locations in the southern Altai Mountains, 3 locations on the west side of the Junggar Basin, and 3 locations in the northern Tianshan Mountains (Zhong et al., 2019).
+Floods in the river basin are due to rain-on-snow events, originating from the combination of rapidly melting snow and intense precipitation.
+There were 27 sampling locations for snow cover sampling distributed in the southern TP, 10 locations in the central TP, and 10 locations from one glacial river basin (Laohugou region in the northern TP) (Zhang et al., 2018b).
+There were 91 surveyed locations distributed across northern Xinjiang.
+Among them, 11 sampling locations were selected during the whole snow season, including 5 locations in the southern Altai Mountains, 3 locations on the western side of the Junggar Basin, and 3 locations in the northern Tianshan Mountains (Zhong et al., 2019).

-250 2.5 Sediment cores from the lakes
+2.5 Sediment cores from the lakes

-Lake sediment cores were studied from 7 lakes distributed across the Himalayas and TP (Cong et al., 2013; Neupane et al., 2019) (Table 3, Fig. 1).
-Gosainkunda and Gokyo are located on the southern slope of Nepal Himalayas.
-Qiangyong and Ranwu lake are located in the southern and southeast TP, respectively.
-Nam Co, Lingge Co and Tanggula lake are located in the inland TP.
-Riverine BC inputs to Qiangyong and Ranwu lake were controlled by the surrounding snow cover and glacier meltwater.
+Lake sediment cores were studied from seven lakes distributed across the Himalayas and TP (Cong et al., 2013; Neupane et al., 2019) (Table 3, Fig. 1).
+Gosainkunda Lake and Gokyo Lake are located on the southern slope of the Nepalese Himalayas.
+Qiangyong Lake and Ranwu Lake are located in the southern and southeastern TP, respectively.
+Nam Co Lake, Lingge Co Lake, and Tanggula Lake are located in the inland TP.
+Riverine BC inputs to the Qiangyong and Ranwu lakes were controlled by the surrounding snow